lockedatapublished/blog/content/posts/2018-07-12-emojify-gh.md

 Now, it's time for us to get cracking on some of our repo issue trackers!
 Have fun with your own labelling!

 Edited to add: [`usethis::use_github_labels`](http://usethis.r-lib.org/reference/use_github_labels.html) might be of interest, although it doesn't update the names of existing labels.
 It is probably particularly useful for setup.
+Also follow [this issue thread](https://github.com/r-lib/usethis/issues/290) including a [prototype of an issue label set by Mara Averick, with emojis](https://github.com/r-lib/usethis/issues/290#issuecomment-368983746).